ng-Classic/ng-classic/aio/content/guide/doc-pr-prep.md

 </code-example>

 This example is for documentation updates only.
-For the complete specification of Angular commit messages, see [Commit message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit).
+For the complete specification of Angular Classiccommit messages, see [Commit message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit).

 ### Change a commit message